-- use a mobile phone or other devices in an unlawful manner - download, distribute or publish offensive messages or pictures - use obscene, inflammatory, racist, discriminatory or derogatory language - use language and/or threats of violence that may amount to bullying and/or harassment, or even stalking - insult, harass or attack others or use obscene or abusive language - commit plagiarism or violate copyright laws - ignore teacher directions for the use of social media, online email and internet chat while at school unless it is specifically related to the learning task and has been permitted by the teacher in charge - send chain letters or spam email (junk mail) - knowingly download viruses or any other programs capable of breaching the department's network security - use in-phone cameras anywhere a normal camera would be considered inappropriate, such as in change rooms or toilets

-- invade someone's privacy by recording personal conversations or daily activities and/or the further distribution (e.g. forwarding, texting, uploading, Bluetooth use etc.) of such material - use a mobile phone (including those with Bluetooth functionality) to cheat during exams or assessments - take into or use mobile devices at exams or during class assessment unless expressly permitted by school staff.
+- use a mobile phone or other devices in an unlawful manner - download, distribute or publish offensive messages or pictures - use obscene, inflammatory, racist, discriminatory or derogatory language - use language and/or threats of violence that may amount to bullying and/or harassment, or even stalking - insult, harass or attack others or use obscene or abusive language - commit plagiarism or violate copyright laws - ignore teacher directions for the use of social media, online email and internet chat while at school unless it is specifically related to the learning task and has been - permitted by the teacher in charge - send chain letters or spam email (junk mail) - knowingly download viruses or any other programs capable of breaching the department's network security - use in-phone cameras anywhere a normal camera would be considered inappropriate, such as in change rooms or toilets - invade someone's privacy by recording personal conversations, daily activities or take photos of other students without their permission and/or the further distribution (e.g. forwarding, texting, uploading, sharing, Bluetooth use etc.) of such material - use a mobile phone (including those with Bluetooth functionality) to cheat during exams or assessments - take in or use mobile devices at exams or during class assessment unless expressly permitted by school staff.

 At all times students, while using ICT facilities and devices supplied by the school, will be required to act in line with the requirements of the Benowa State School Student Code of Conduct.
-In addition students and their parents should:
+In addition, students and their parents should:

-- understand the responsibility and behaviour requirements (as outlined by the school) that come with accessing the department's ICT network facilities - ensure they have the skills to report and discontinue access to harmful information if presented via the internet or email - be aware that: - access to ICT facilities and devices provides valuable learning experiences for students and supports the school's teaching and learning programs - the school is not responsible for safeguarding information stored by students on departmentally-owned student computers or mobile devices - schools may remotely access departmentally-owned student computers or mobile devices for management purposes - students who use a school's ICT facilities and devices in a manner that is not appropriate may be subject to disciplinary action by the school, which could include restricting network access - despite internal departmental controls to manage content on the internet, illegal, dangerous or offensive information may be accessed or accidentally displayed - Teachers will always exercise their duty of care, but avoiding or reducing access to harmful information also requires responsible use by the student.
+- understand the responsibility and behaviour requirements (as outlined by the school) that come with accessing the department's ICT network facilities - ensure they have the skills to report and discontinue access to harmful information if presented via the internet or email - be aware that: - o access to ICT facilities and devices provides valuable learning - o experiences for students and supports the school's teaching and learning programs - the school is not responsible for safeguarding information stored by students on departmentallyowned student computers or mobile devices - schools may remotely access departmentally-owned student computers or mobile devices for management purposes - o students who use a school's ICT facilities and devices in a manner that is not appropriate may be subject to disciplinary action by the school, which could include restricting network access - o use school email addresses to send personal emails to others that are not curriculum related and requested by class teacher - o despite internal departmental controls to manage content on the internet, illegal, dangerous or offensive information may be accessed or accidentally displayed - Teachers will always exercise their duty of care, but avoiding or reducing access to harmful information also requires responsible use by the student.